- Posted on

 - Featured Image

 Mastering System Control: Enabling and Disabling Services Using systemctl For both beginners and seasoned veterans in the Linux world, managing system services efficiently is as crucial as mastering any other skill.
-Whether you are administering a server or maintaining your personal Linux setup, understanding how to control services is fundamental. -
+Whether you are administering a server or maintaining your personal Linux setup, understanding how to control services is fundamental.
+The command-line tool systemctl is a part of systemd, which has become the de facto initialization system and service manager in most Linux distributions.
+In this guide, we'll explore how to use systemctl to enable or disable services on your system. systemctl is a command-line utility to introspect and control the state of the systemd system and service manager. -

 - Posted on